FabianoEger/tago-documentation/dashboard.rst

 **Maximum number of points to be displayed**: this option will help you to filter exactly the amount of data you need, while it still keeps the mostly recent.

 **Group the samples by**: by default, the X axis of the chart will be the time of the values.
-But, sometimes you need to group your data through the X axis even if they don't have the exactly same time, in that cases you must make use of :ref:`series <concepts-serie>`.
+But, sometimes you need to group your data through the X axis even if they don't have the exactly same time, in that cases you must make use of :ref:`serie <concepts-serie>`.

 **Stack graphics**: this option determines whether to stack the values of each series on top of each other.